Deep Ocean mission

-Deep Ocean Mission (informally known as Samudrayaan program, from Sanskrit: Samudra 'Sea', Yāna 'Craft, Vehicle') is an Indian initiative to undertake the deep ocean exploration focused on India's exclusive economic zones and continental shelf.
+Deep Ocean Mission (informally known as Samudrayaan program, from Sanskrit: Samudra 'Sea', Yāna 'Craft, Vehicle'),or currently known as "Samudra Manthan Mission"(Churning of Sea),is an Indian initiative to undertake the deep ocean exploration focused on India's exclusive economic zones and continental shelf.
 The program will consist of various crewed and uncrewed submersibles exploring the sea bed.
 One of the primary aims of the mission is to explore and extract polymetallic nodules, which are composed of minerals like manganese, nickel, cobalt, copper and iron hydroxide.
 The metals can be used in the manufacturing of electronic devices, smartphones, batteries and solar panels.

 In 2016, India was allocated a 75000 sqkm site in the Central Indian Ocean Basin by the International Seabed Authority for the purposes of exploring for and extracting polymetallic nodules on the seabed.
 The estimated amount of polymetallic nodules in the given area is about 380 million tonnes, containing 4.7 million tonnes of nickel, 4.29 million tonnes of copper and 0.55 million tonnes of cobalt and 92.59 million tonnes of manganese.
 The approximate cost of the programme will be ₹4077 crore for a of 5-year period and this will be implemented in a phase-wise process.
 The first phase of the project is from 2021 to 2024.
 Under its sub-project informally dubbed Samudrayaan, India has aims to send three people into deep sea up to a depth of 6 km in Indian Ocean in an indigenous deep sea submersible having an endurance of 72 hours.

 In 2025, India secured another contract from the International Seabed Authority to explore the Carlsberg Ridge, becoming the first nation to have two separate contracts with the ISA for deep sea exploration.